 Variations in RORO ships

 This is a hybrid vessel using the concepts of a RORO ship and a container vessel.
-A ConRO usually has two places for storage – the below deck area that is used for storing vehicles and the top decks that are used for stacking containerized freight.
-ConRo ships, like the fleet of Atlantic Container Line, has the capacity to carry a total of 1,900 twenty-foot equivalent units (TEU) of containers, up to 1,000 TEU of heavy equipment, project and oversized cargo on three decks.
+A ConRO usually has two places for storage – the below-deck area that is used for storing vehicles and the top decks that are used for stacking containerized freight.
+ConRo ships, like the fleet of Atlantic Container Line, have the capacity to carry a total of 1,900 twenty-foot equivalent units (TEU) of containers, up to 1,000 TEU of heavy equipment, project, and oversized cargo on three decks.
 Up to 2,000 automobiles can be accommodated on five decks.
-Separate internal ramp systems are allotted for automobiles and other vehicles, e.g., Mail trailer, break-up cargo, etc.
+Separate internal ramp systems are allotted for automobiles and other vehicles, e.g., Mail trailers, break-up cargo, etc.

 Large, Medium-Speed Roll-on/Roll-off (LMSR) are mostly Military Sealift Command (MSC) roll-on/roll-off type cargo ships.
 Some are purpose-built for military cargo, while others were converted.

-Named after James Joyce’s famous novel, the Ulysses happens to be the ro-ro passenger ferry with the greatest car carrying capacity.
+Named after James Joyce’s famous novel, the Ulysses happens to be the ro-ro passenger ferry with the greatest car-carrying capacity.
 It weighs 50,938 GT and is 209.02 m long and 31.84 m wide.
-It started it service on 25th March 2001 and has the ability to carry 1342 cars and 4101 LIMs of cargo.
+It started its service on 25th March 2001 and has the ability to carry 1342 cars and 4101 LIMs of cargo.
 It is owned by the Irish Ferries and its operating area is between Dublin and Holyhead.